Francescolis/Xpandables.Net/System.Text.Json.AsyncPaged/README.md

 - **Use PipeWriter for high-throughput scenarios** — Better for server-side streaming
 - **Monitor pagination metadata** — Use pagination info to handle multi-page results correctly
 - **Validate after deserialization** — Check items and pagination before processing
+- **Specify PaginationStrategy** — Use appropriate strategy (None, PerPage, PerItem) for deserialization based on your needs
+- **Handle nullable values** — When using `JsonSerializerOptions` overload, items may be nullable

 ### ❌ Don't